The text of the proposal was approved by the Toronto School of Theology's Board of Trustees June 9, 2009.

 3. Units Involved

 The CSM will draw its teaching resources primarily from TST member and affiliate colleges.
-With the permission of their heads of colleges, the CSM will invite the participation of faculty members with advanced degree status in Bible, history, pastoral studies and theology.
+With the permission of their heads of colleges, the CSM will invite the participation of faculty members with graduate advanced degree status in Bible, history, pastoral studies and theology.
 The CSM will also draw teaching resources from other units of the University, which might include professors with graduate teaching status in such areas as education, law, medicine and medical ethics, music, religious studies and social work.
 The CSM may also appoint persons with like credentials from other universities.
-The CSM will also invite the assistance of persons in an associate capacity who lack graduate or advanced degree teaching status; such persons would include TST professors without advanced degree status and persons with academic strengths and experience who are engaged in the practice of ministry.
+The CSM will also invite the assistance of persons in an associate capacity who lack graduate or advanced degree teaching status; such persons would include TST professors without graduate advanced degree status and persons with academic strengths and experience who are engaged in the practice of ministry.

 II.
 Process for Establishment